NEUBIAS/training-resources/_modules/auto_threshold.md

   - "Apply automatic threshold to distinguish foreground and background pixels"

 motivation: |
-  The manual fixing of a threshold value is user dependent and may require adjustments for every images.
+  The manual determination of a threshold value is tedious and subjective.
-  This is problematic as it reduces the reproducibility of the results and precludes from applying the binarization to many different images.
-It is therefore important to have a mathematical approach to automatically find a threshold values for segmentation.
+  This is problematic as it reduces the reproducibility of the results and may preclude determining threshold values for many different images.
+It is therefore important to know about reproducible mathematical approaches to automatically determine threshold values for image segmentation.

 concept_map: >
   graph TD